 Cars and motorcycles:

-- Between local road signs in towns: 31 mph (50 km/h)
+Between local road signs in towns: 31 mph (50 km/h)

-- Country roads: 62 mph (100 km/h)
+Country roads: 62 mph (100 km/h)

-- Highways: 80 mph (130 km/h)
+Highways: 80 mph (130 km/h)

-Age for Driving in Austria
+Age for driving in Austria

 The minimum age to ride a motorcycle is 16, to drive a car it is 18, and to drive a bus or cargo vehicle, you must be 21.

-Public Transportation in Austria
+Public transportation in Austria

-How is Public Transportation in Austria?
+How is public transport in Austria?

 Public transportation in Austria is extensive and modern.
-If you donβt want to miss your ride, always be on time according to the transit schedules as they are generally reliable.
-You can purchase tickets to cover more than just a return journey and there are several options depending on your circumstances.
+If you don’t want to miss your ride, always be on time according to the transit schedules as they are generally reliable.
+You can purchase tickets to cover more than just a return journey, and there are several options depending on your circumstances.
 Vienna is the only city with a metro.
 Rural areas receive support from special bus services.

-Short-Term Tickets (trains, trams, buses, and metro)
+Short-term tickets (trains, trams, buses, and metro)

 The cost of public transportation in Austria is reasonable, especially as you are allowed to share certain passes with friends and family, and with some tickets you can ride several forms of transport.